markguinn/silverstripe-cloudassets/README.md

 TODO
 ----
-- Write test for cached image meta data when no cache is present
+- Implement Rackspace CloudFiles driver
 - Keep track of Image_Cached in a separate db table so it's better utilised in redundant environments.
-- Implement Rackspace CloudFiles driver
 - Option to leave the files in tact locally and only look at the timestamp.
 This would give MUCH wider compatibility.
 - I would love for someone to implement some other drivers - S3, Swift, Google, etc.